ImageMagick/Usage-Markdown/canvas/index.md

 [![\[IM Output\]](gradient_srt.jpg)](gradient_srt.jpg)

 This uses the default [Virtual Pixel, Edge](../misc/#virtual-pixel) setting to ensure the whole image is covered by the requested gradient.
-You can also use the expert [Distort Viewport](../distorts/#distort_viewport) setting, to map a gradient onto a larger image, such as for a use in [Overlapping Photos](../photos/#overlap).
+You can also use the expert [Distort Viewport](../distorts/#distort_viewport) setting, to map a gradient onto a larger image, such as for use in [Overlapping Photos](../photos/#overlap).

 #### Warping Gradients